Skip to content

 auto_approve_for_no_suggestions = true

-When no code suggestion were found for the PR, the PR will be auto-approved.
+When no code suggestions were found for the PR, the PR will be auto-approved.

 How many code suggestions are generated?